fiftydinar/document-comparer/README.md

 ### Automatic notification on selected time period

-Due to inclusion of `notify-send` usage in the program, depending on the init & timer system, it's easy to integrate the program so Document Comparer can notify you about the changes automatically.
+Due to inclusion of `notify-send` / `terminal-notifier` usage in the program, depending on the init & timer system, it's easy to integrate the program so Document Comparer can notify you about the changes automatically.

 ## Program compatibility